September 5, 2020 2:16 pm

 Grass-fed, organically raised meats, milk, and pastured eggs would be my top initial recommendations.
 Usually, organic chicken is the least expensive meat available, so you may stick with that.

-Grass-fed beef is very nutritious, containing high levels of omega-3 fatty acids and even more antioxidants vitamin E than conventionally raised cattle.
-It tastes better and is leaner than most other options, so every once in a while some clean beef is what I put on the menu!
-Grass-fed beef, pastured chickens, and pastured chicken eggs contain significantly higher amounts of animal-based omega-3 fatty acids and vitamin D.
+Grass-fed beef is very nutritious, containing high levels of omega-3 fatty acids and even more antioxidant vitamin E than conventionally raised cattle.
+It tastes better and is leaner than most other options, so every now and then I put some clean beef on the menu!
+Grass-fed beef, pastured chicken and pastured chicken eggs contain significantly higher levels of animal-based omega-3 fatty acids and vitamin D.

-If you’re going to buy conventionally grown eggs, try to avoid buying the omega-3 fortified eggs.
-Most of the time, they feed these chickens omega-3 that has gone rancid.
-Therefore, their true benefit for you is not exactly the same as advertised.
-Go for grass-fed, pastured chicken eggs.
-You’ll notice, they also taste better, and are the more nutritious option.
+If you're going to buy conventional eggs, try to avoid the omega-3 enriched ones.
+These hens are usually fed rancid omega-3.
+So the real benefit to you is not as advertised.
+Choose eggs from pastured, grass-fed hens.
+You'll find they taste better and are the more nutritious option.

 Rising Food Cost And Limited Budget

-When you are on a limited budget, you have to get the biggest bang for your buck.
+When you are on a budget, you need to get the most bang for your buck.
 Even though buying organic may cost more in the long run, these preventative measures are likely to save you a lot in healthcare costs down the road.
-Eating organic and eating clean as much as possible is akin to taking medicine to me, the preventative kind; not the kinds that mask symptoms after you’re already sick…
+For me, eating organic and eating as clean as possible is like taking medicine, the preventative kind, not the kind that masks symptoms after you're already sick...

-To deal with rising food costs that make organic food even more expensive, I recommend allocating your money towards only buying conventional produce that doesn't require many pesticides to grow, seeking organic produces, which if conventionally grown, would contain otherwise comparatively many more toxins.
+To deal with the rising cost of food, which makes organic food even more expensive, I recommend using your money to buy only conventional produce that doesn't require a lot of pesticides to grow, and look for organic produce that would otherwise contain comparatively more toxins if grown conventionally.

-Even though organic produce may or may not potentially have higher levels of nutrients, the biggest benefit is that organic produce will not expose to you potentially dangerous toxins.
-A simple vinegar rinse can help remove significant amounts of toxic residue, which should be used on both organic and conventional produce.
+Although organic produce may or may not have higher levels of nutrients, the biggest benefit is that organic produce does not expose you to potentially dangerous toxins.
+A simple vinegar rinse can help remove significant amounts of toxic residue and should be used on both organic and conventional produce.

 If You Like Juicing...

-It is especially important to take effective measures if you are consuming most of your vegetables and fruits through juicing.
-This is because you are only consuming the juice and not much of the fibre and the juice itself could end up being a concoction of toxins if you haven’t taken steps to limit the amount of exposure you have to these pesticides and other poisons.
+It is particularly important to take effective measures if you are juicing most of your fruit and vegetables.
+This is because you're only consuming the juice and not much of the fibre, and the juice itself could end up being a concoction of toxins if you haven't taken steps to limit your exposure to these pesticides and other poisons.
 Not doing so would negate many of the benefits of juicing.

 The Bottom Line

-Regardless of your diet preferences, organic foods should be an absolute priority.
-Opting for organic foods is the right choice for personal and global planetary health.
-Buying and eating organically grown food - free of harmful chemicals, bursting with more nutrition, taste, and sustainable sustenance - is a direct vote for immediate health and the hopeful future of generations to come.
+Whatever your dietary preferences, organic food should be an absolute priority.
+Choosing organic food is the right choice for personal and global planetary health.
+Buying and eating organically grown food - free of harmful chemicals, bursting with more nutrition, taste and sustainable nourishment - is a direct vote for immediate health and the hopeful future of generations to come.

 FAQ